pulp/pulp/docs/contributing/3.0-development/rest-api.rst

 API usability, so the question of whether or not to nest a serializer should be handled case-by- case.

-An example of where this *might* be useful is nesting the complete Importer and Publisher definitions related to a Repository when viewing a Repository instance, so users could potentially create or update a fully functional repository with a single request.
+An example of where this *might* be useful is nesting the complete Remote and Publisher definitions related to a Repository when viewing a Repository instance, so users could potentially create or update a fully functional repository with a single request.